The Forgotten Ear Of Corn – Sioux Legend

 The woman was astonished.
 “What child can that be?” she asked herself.
 “What babe can be lost in the cornfield?”

-As she started away she heard the voice again:
+As she started away, she heard the voice again:

 “Oh, do not leave me.
 Do not go away without me.”

 About the author: Myths and Legends of the Sioux was written by Marie L. McLaughlin in 1913 and is now in the public domain.
-McLaughlin, who was of ¼ Sioux blood and was born and reared in the Indian community, acquiring a thorough knowledge of the Sioux people and language at an early age.
+McLaughlin, who was of ¼ Sioux blood and was born and reared in the Indian community, acquired a thorough knowledge of the Sioux people and language at an early age.
 While living on an Indian reservation for more than forty years, she learned the legends and folklore of the Sioux.
 These legends and myths were told in the lodges and at the campfires of the past and then later by the firesides of the Dakota.
 McLaughlin kept careful notes of the many tales told to her by the Sioux elders until she published this book of legends in 1913.

 Native American Symbols, Totems